petergeoghegan/amcheck/README.md

 `amcheck` provides functions that specifically verify various *invariants* in the structure of the representation of particular indexes.
-The correctness of the access method functions behind index scans and other important operations is predicated on these invariants always holding.
+The correctness of the access method functions behind index scans and other important operations relies on these invariants always holding.
 For example, certain functions verify, among other things, that all B-Tree pages have items in "logical", sorted order (e.g., for B-Tree indexes on text, index tuples should be in collated lexical order).
 If that particular invariant somehow fails to hold, we can expect binary searches on the affected page to incorrectly guide index scans, resulting in wrong answers to SQL queries.
-Problems like this can be very subtle, and might otherwise remain undetected.

 Verification is performed using the same procedures as those used by index scans themselves, which may be user-defined operator class code.
 For example,